 \subsection{\ac{CI}-based AI Implementation}

 \Ac{CI} programming involves adjusting device settings to optimize sound perception for individual users.
 This includes setting stimulation levels, electrode configurations, and signal processing parameters to enhance speech understanding and auditory experiences based on patient feedback and objective measures.
-In 2010, govaerts et al. \cite{govaerts2010development} describes the development of an intelligent agent, called \ac{FOX}, for optimizing \ac{CI} programming as described in Figure \ref{fig:ML1}.
-The agent analyzes map settings and psycho-acoustic test results to recommend and execute modifications to improve outcomes.
+In 2010, Govaerts et al. \cite{govaerts2010development} described the development of an intelligent agent, called \ac{FOX}, for optimizing \ac{CI} programming, as illustrated in Figure \ref{fig:prog1}.
+The agent analyzes map settings and psychoacoustic test results to recommend and execute modifications to improve outcomes.
 The tool focuses on an outcome-driven approach, reducing fitting time and improving the quality of fitting.
-It introduces principles of \ac{AI} in the \ac{CI} fitting process.
+It introduces principles of \ac{AI} into the \ac{CI} fitting process.
 The study proposed objective measures and group electrode settings as strategies to reduce fitting time.

-Similarly in \cite{vaerenberg2011experiences,meeuws2017computer,wathour2020manual,waltzman2020use,wathour2023prospective}, all have employed \ac{FOX} for programming \ac{CI}.
+Similarly, in \cite{vaerenberg2011experiences,meeuws2017computer,wathour2020manual,waltzman2020use,wathour2023prospective}, all have employed \ac{FOX} for programming \ac{CI}.
 Vaerenberg et al. \cite{vaerenberg2011experiences} discusses the use of \ac{FOX} for programming \ac{CI} sound processors in new users. \ac{FOX} modifies maps based on specific outcome measures using heuristic logic and deterministic rules.
 The study showed positive results and optimized performance after three months of programming, with good speech audiometry and loudness scaling outcomes.
 The paper highlights the importance of individualized programming parameters and the need for outcome-based adjustments rather than relying solely on comfort.
 In \cite{meeuws2017computer}, computer-assisted \ac{CI} fitting using \ac{FOX} assessed its impact on speech understanding.
 Results from 25 recipients showed that 84\% benefited from suggested map changes, significantly improving speech understanding thanks to the learning capacity of \ac{FOX}.
 This approach offers standardized, systematic \ac{CI} fitting, enhancing auditory performance.